jallib/jallib/README.md

 Also have a look at **UnixCompilingFromSvnHowto** wiki.
 It'll help you to use the whole repository.
  * jalapi is the jallib API documentation
- * have a look at our [jallib discussion group](https://groups.google.com/forum/#!forum/jallib), where you can get some help on jallib development or
+ * have a look at our [jallib discussion group](https://groups.google.com/forum/#!forum/jallib), where you can get some help on jallib libraries, jallib development or
-* have a look at our [jallist discussion group](https://groups.yahoo.com/neo/groups/jallist/info) where you can discuss coding issues with jal
+* have a look at our [jallist discussion group](https://groups.google.com/forum/#!forum/jallist) where you can discuss coding issues with jal and PIC

 The repository is organized in such a way that it is easy to find where you are looking for (libraries, sample programs, device files, etc...).